israelterrill/LETUPreviewerApp/README.md

 This server serves as a test API for the application.
-Start this after running gulp from the SourceCode directory after following the instructions in README.txt or the [Front-end Setup](#front-end-setup) section above.
+Start this after running gulp from the PreviewerAppFrontEnd directory after following the instructions in README.txt or the [Front-end Setup](#front-end-setup) section above.